dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Boltzmann machines and quantum neural networks provide powerful frameworks for generative and discriminative modelling using annealing quantum computers.
+Boltzmann machines and quantum neural networks provide powerful frameworks for generative and discriminative modeling using annealing quantum computers.
 Naturally, these models can be readily inserted into---or substitute for---subcomponents of existing models: for example, linear layers, activation functions, and attention modules.
 Thus there is